KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This class is used by the JScript parser to represent parser exceptions.

-    throw [Microsoft.JScript.ParserException]::New("This class is used by the JScript parser to represent parser exceptions.")
+    throw [Microsoft.JScript.ParserException]::New('This class is used by the JScript parser to represent parser exceptions.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.JScript.ParserException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.JScript.ParserException.aspx)